Notable People

 Jonathan Neman matters because he turned an unglamorous problem, where do people get food quickly without feeling gross about it, into a long-running business experiment.

-That is a more serious story, and a truer one.
+That is the useful story, and the more durable one.